Everything we know about Fallout season 2

 Fallout season 1 director Jonathan Nolan has been quoted as saying the second outing will “be playing in the same space, but not necessarily with the same elements.”
 This has led some fans to believe that the season 2 will play around with time and perhaps mine other elements from Fallout’s 25-year history as a popular video game.

-While casting for Fallout season 2 hasn’t been made official just yet, it’s a safe bet that we’ll see the return of Ella Purnell as Lucy, Aaron Moten as Brotherhood of Steel warrior Maxiums and Walton Goggins as red-faced gunslinger the Ghoul.
+While the full cast for Fallout season 2 hasn’t been made official just yet, it’s a safe bet that we’ll see the return of Ella Purnell as Lucy, Aaron Moten as Brotherhood of Steel warrior Maxiums and Walton Goggins as red-faced gunslinger the Ghoul.
+Kyle MacLachlan, who played Lucy’s father Hank, survived the first season so there’s a strong chance he’ll be back too.

-Elsewhere, it’s unclear who else might pop up in Prime Video’s Fallout wasteland but as production on season 2 gets underway, casting news is sure to arrive soon.
+Elsewhere, it’s unclear who else might pop up in Prime Video’s Fallout wasteland.
+But as production on season 2 gets underway, casting news is sure to arrive soon.

 Fallout season 2 is coming soon to Prime Video.